DarrielleEvans/deployment8/README.md

 ## Steps:
-We began this deployment by creating a branch for each of our role in Git.
+We began this deployment by creating a branch for each of our roles in Git.

 #### Create the First AWS Infrastructure with Terraform
 We creating a new AWS infrastructure using this [Terrafrom](https://github.com/DarrielleEvans/deployment8/blob/main/first-infrastucture/main.tf).
 This tf file is designed to create three different instances for three different purposes.
 Each instance has a different configuration using different user data.
 Here is a detailed explanation: